2020PB/police-brutality/all-locations.md

 ### Journalist shot by federal officers | July 11th

-Footage shows federal officers rolling tear gas canisters into a crowd.
+Footage shows federal officers on Main Street (between 3rd and 4th) rolling tear gas canisters into a crowd.
 Officers also fire less-lethal munitions, at least one of which strikes the filmer, a photographer.

 tags: journalist, less-lethal, projectile, protester, shoot, tear-gas

 id: or-portland-124

-geolocation:
+geolocation: 45.5157288, -122.6774829

 **Links**